Awesome Anglo-Saxon facts!

 Not all Roman towns were abandoned, though.
 Some chiefs realised that a walled city made for a great fortress, so they built their wooden houses inside the walls of Roman towns like London.

-Anglo-Saxons loved a good meal and they would often host huge feasts in the chief’s hall.
+Perhaps one of our favourite Anglo-Saxon facts is how much they liked to party!
+They loved a good meal and would often host huge feasts in the chief’s hall.
 Meat was cooked on the fire and they ate bread, drank beer and sang songs long into the night!

 They grew wheat, barley and oats for making bread and porridge, grew fruit and vegetables like carrots, parsnips and apples, and kept pigs, sheep and cattle for meat, wool and milk.